globe icon

 debitum scam

-As of March 2025, while Debitum has fulfilled its contractual obligations to P2P investors, it has neither returned the funds nor developed any value-added features for the original backers who funded the Debitum Network's development.
-Under new management, the platform continues to mislead investors by concealing information about funds stuck in Ukraine that were never returned to investors.
+As of month year, while Debitum has fulfilled its contractual obligations to P2P investors, it has neither returned the funds nor developed any value-added features for the original backers who funded the Debitum Network's development.

 To our knowledge, €1.75 million of investors' funds remain trapped in Ukraine, despite Debitum's claim that all funds have been repaid.
 This is inaccurate.